study-dojo/study-dojo.github.io/index.md

 <img src="doc/calendar.png">

-Clicking on an study session event in the calendar will display a pop-up about the study session.
+Clicking on an study session event in the calendar will display a pop-up about the study session:

 <img src="doc/calendar.png">
 Click [here](http://206.189.215.47/#/calendar) for a running deployment of the Calendar Page

 ### Rankings Page
-aaa
+Clicking on "Rankings" will bring the user to a page to see a leaderboard ranking of Study Dojo users.
+Earn Study Points by creating study sessions:

 <img src="doc/rankings.png">

 ### Report Page
-aaa
+Clicking on "Report User" will bring the user to a page where they file a report.
+Reports are used to prevent abuse to the Study Points system and other users.
+The user can fill out the form to report others for Harassment, Cheating, Spam, Offensive Content, and other misconduct.

 <img src="doc/report.png">

-### Reported Users (Admin) Page
+### Reported Users Page (Admin)
-aaa
+Admin accounts have access to the Reported Users Page by clicking on "Admin".
+Here they can view all submitted reports from Study Dojo users:

 <img src="doc/adminreport.png">